I aim to create a therapeutic space - an environment in which a person feels safe, accepted and respected.

-That involves exploring how they think, feel and behave so they can uncover ways of being more genuine and authentic and so be more fully in relationship with themselves and others.
+This involves exploring how they think, feel and behave to assist them to find ways of being more genuine and authentic.
+Then they can be more fully in relationship with themselves and so with others.

-- identifing what is spoiling or preventing the enjoyment of life
+- identifying what is spoiling or preventing enjoyment of life

 - clarifying what is important

-- identifying personal qualities and tapping inner resources
+- uncovering personal qualities and tapping those inner resources

-My approach is based on three theoretical, psychotherapeutic approaches:
+My approach is based on three theoretical approaches:

 Psychodynamic - looking at how the past influences the present and how thinking, feeling and behaviour affect each other.